Papashkin/weatherApp/README.md

 ### Application's purposes:
 1. allows to receive valid information about weather forecast in Estonia;
 2. display details for current day in selected place;
-3. works with internet connection and without it (exclude first luanch);
+3. works with internet connection and without it (exclude first launch);
 4. works in two orientations: portrait and landscape.

 ### Architecture, environment and tools: